JohannaMz/ClusterApp/README.md

 citation("ClusterApp")
 #> To cite package 'ClusterApp' in publications use:
 #>
-#>   Märtz, J., Tallian, A., Wikenros, C., &Heeres, R. W. (2024).
+#>   Märtz, J., Tallian, A., Wikenros, C., & Heeres, R. W. (2024).
-#>   “ClusterApp”: A Shiny R application toguide cluster studies based on
+#>   “ClusterApp”: A Shiny R application to guide cluster studies based on
 #>   GPS data.
-Ecology andEvolution, 14, e11695.
+Ecology and Evolution, 14, e11695.
 #>   https://doi.org/10.1002/ece3.11695
 #>
 #> A BibTeX entry for LaTeX users is